Everybody's Fool (novel)

 Everybody's Fool is a 2016 novel by Richard Russo.
-It is a sequel to Russo's 1993 novel Nobody's Fool.
+It is the second book in Russo's North Bath Trilogy, following Nobody's Fool (1993) and preceding Somebody's Fool (2023).

 Synopsis

 The narrative follows the lives of a number of characters in fictional North Bath, NY, over the course of a Memorial Day weekend.
 Police chief Douglas Raymer, the "fool" of the title, tries to discover the identity of his late wife's lover.
 His only clue is a garage door opener, which he uses on various houses to see whose door will open.
 Donald "Sully" Sullivan has recently come into money but must now come to grips with his declining health.
 Both men get involved in a drama regarding the return of Roy Purdy, a wife abuser whose existence threatens Sully's ex-lover, Ruth.
 Additionally, Raymer works cases involving a crumbling building, a dissolving cemetery, and the illegal smuggling of dangerous snakes.
 All the while, Raymer navigates his possibly romantic feelings for Charice, one of his officers.